Bournemouth Symphony Orchestra

 Principal conductors of the orchestra have included Sir Dan Godfrey, Rudolf Schwarz, Constantin Silvestri, Paavo Berglund, Andrew Litton, Marin Alsop, and Kirill Karabits.
-The current principal conductor is Mark Wigglesworth, as of the 2024–2025 season.
-The orchestra's current chief executive is Dougie Scarfe.
+The principal conductor was Mark Wigglesworth as of the 2024–2025 season, and the chief executive was Dougie Scarfe.

 History

 Origins to 1934: The Godfrey era

 The orchestra was founded as Bournemouth Municipal Orchestra in 1893 by Dan Godfrey as a group of 30 wind players and a drummer, though several of the instrumentalists – as is the current practice with military musicians – were proficient in both wind and string instruments.
 This flexible approach meant that the musicians could form a military band for open-air concerts (playing on Bournemouth Pier) or a more formal classical ensemble for indoor programmes.
 The group gave its first concert on Whit Monday 1893 at the Winter Gardens, with its first classical concert in October that year.

 The band quickly expanded to become a full orchestra, gaining a reputation for championing British music.
 Edward Elgar and Gustav Holst (among others) conducted the orchestra in their own works.
 The orchestra gave the UK premieres of major works by Richard Strauss, Camille Saint-Saëns and Pyotr Ilyich Tchaikovsky.
 On 14 December 1903, the Orchestra gave its 500th symphony concert, conducted by Godfrey; a souvenir booklet listed all the works played by the orchestra since its inception, noting any first performances.
 The Bournemouth Municipal Choir, founded by Godfrey in 1911, sang regularly with the orchestra.

 From 1922 to 1940, an Easter Festival was an important feature in the Bournemouth calendar.
 In 1927, the Festival was devoted to music of British women composers.
 In 1934, Godfrey retired as principal conductor, having conducted over 2,000 symphony concerts.